gdarcan/xTemplate.js/README.md

 ### How to use

-    //Here is your logic (you pulled users [probably json format] from server, it came as an array of user objects to variable: users var users = [{id: 1, name: "John"},{id: 2, name: "Doe"}];
+    // Here is your logic (you pulled users [probably json format] from server,
+    // and it is now array of user objects at a variable: users var users = [{id: 1, name: "John"},{id: 2, name: "Doe"}];
     var tpl = new xTemplate('tpl/users.html');
     users.forEach(function(user) {